1. Use the Occupational Outlook Handbook (Bureau of Labor Statistics)

 4. Meet the company’s keywords halfway

-5. Using the right language and different versions of expression
+5. Use the right language and different versions of expression

 There are few things that will confuse an online application more quickly than using the wrong “language.”
 Many resumes do not make it through the initial screen because they only contain various acronyms or use titles that are not widely accepted/known.
 Use both the proper name, the universal term and the acronym so all of your audiences will be familiar with your expertise and your resume will have multiple chances to make it through the ATS system.